How We Learn From Our Community

-As much as we try to empathize and understand what our cooks and customers care about, nothing beats hearing from them directly.
+As much as we try empathize with what our cooks and customers care about, nothing beats hearing from them directly.

 Step three: Building what matters

-With a better idea of who we’re speaking to and what they’re asking for, we’re able to better support their needs.
-Both as a service-provider and a brand, we’re continually trying to speak the language of our target audience.
+With a better idea of our audience and their motivations, we’re able to better support their needs.
+Both as a service-provider and as a brand, we’re continually trying to speak the language of our target audience.

 From a product perspective, we’ve built tools and features like curbside pickup that are parent-specific.
 But on the brand side, we’ve taken a similar empathy-driven approach to refining our voice and visual aesthetic.
 Our redesigned homepage, for example, is the result of a thorough design-thinking process from our designer, Ana, which involved customer interviews and thorough research before ever picking up a pen.

 The listen-first approach also applies to our word-choice and messaging.
 We’ve audited different parent-focused media companies to understand nuances in tone and style.
 We’ve hosted “lunch and learns” with the parents on our team to get a better sense of their daily routines.
 We’ve asked ourselves “If Josephine were a real person, what would she do on the weekends?”
-Writing copy, like product or design, is a iterative process upon which we’re always trying to improve.
-Our new tagline, ”Eat Like Family,” is the reflection of the ethos we hope to embody as a company, but our work to support and reflect our community never stops.
+Writing copy, like product or design, is an iterative process upon which we’re always trying to improve.
+Our new tagline—Eat Like Family—is a reflection of the ethos we hope to embody as a company.

 Step four: Never stop learning

 I care deeply about ways in which we can make brands feel more human.
 Sure, we all love the magic moments when companies insert clever copy at opportune times like the Slack example to the left.
-But humanizing a brand transcends any particular design or copy decision.
+But humanizing a brand transcends any particular copy or design decision.

-These moments often aren’t outward facing and they definately aren’t always optimized for efficiency of ROI.
+These moments often aren’t outward facing and they definitely aren’t always optimized for efficiency or ROI.
 But the twinkles of real human interaction are what turn a userbase into a community.

 Josephine’s personality is difficult to sum up in a logo or a style-guide.
 Our “brand voice” is more of an evolving conversation than a static definition.
 But I’ve learned over the course of my time working here that what truly builds our brand is not a clever marketing slogan or a heart-warming explainer video—it’s how we approach our work when nobody is watching.